chemouna/AlgorithmsCatalog/README.md

     A = A union {(u, v)}
 return A
 ```
+Kruskal and Prim differ in the way they choose a safe edge :
+In Kruskal’s algorithm, the set A is a forest whose vertices are all those of the given graph.
+The safe edge added to A
+is always a least-weight edge in the graph that connects two distinct components.
+In Prim’s algorithm, the
+set A forms a single tree.
+The safe edge added to A is always a least-weight edge connecting the tree to a vertex not in the tree.

 #### Prim’s algorithm

 #### Kruskal’s algorithm
+* Kruskal’s algorithm finds a safe edge to add to the growing forest by finding, of all the edges that connect any two trees in the
+  forest, an edge (u, v) of least weight.

 * finds an edge of the least possible weight that connects any two trees in the forest.
 It is a greedy algorithm in graph
 theory as it finds a minimum spanning tree for a connected weighted graph adding increasing cost arcs at each step.
 It finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in